abraunegg/onedrive/docs/client-architecture.md

 ### Local-first conflict handling

+**Operating mode:** `onedrive --sync --local-first`, or `--monitor --local-first` during normal monitor reconciliation.

+**Example scenario:** a tracked file is modified locally, but the corresponding online file has also changed independently.
+The local database consistency pass finds the local modification first because `--local-first` changes the reconciliation order.

+**Expected outcome:** before the modified local bytes are uploaded over the canonical online DriveItem, the client fetches current online metadata and applies the conflict-protection policy.
+If the online object represents a genuine or unresolved conflict, the original local modification is preserved as a verified `safeBackup` rather than being allowed to overwrite the online canonical file.
+In normal bidirectional operation the current online canonical file can then be applied locally through the transactional download path; in `--upload-only` operation the client does not download that conflicting online file back over the local pathname.

 ![Local First Conflict Handling](./puml/conflict_handling_local-first_default.png)

 With `--local-first`, locally modified tracked items are considered before the general online reconciliation pass.
 Before a modified file is uploaded, the client obtains current online metadata and applies its conflict-protection policy against the local file and last applied database state.